We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best hypoallergenic materials: Abco Tech Bed Wedge Pillow

-- Dimensions: 25 x 24 in, with choice of height
+- Dimensions: 25 x 24 in, with a choice of height

 - Weight: no information

-This Abco Tech pillow inclines the upper body and provides comfort and support.
+This Abco Tech pillow inclines the upper body and provides support.

 It comes with the following features: